 Scams to watch out for

-Scammers are very active during weekends and long holidays, taking advantage of credit union closures and travelers.
+Scammers tend to be very active during weekends and holidays as they try to take advantage of credit union closures and people traveling.
 Unfortunately, they are often successful.
 Scammers are expert impersonators, using sophisticated technology and their best acting skills to convince you they represent a business, institution or government agency you may trust.